humanode-network/vortex-experimental-mockups/docs/vortex-simulation-tech-architecture.md

 ## 7) Concurrency + integrity (why Durable Objects may be needed)

-If multiple users vote at once, you must prevent:
+If multiple users vote at once, race conditions must be prevented:

 - double-voting
 - inconsistent quorum counters